netdata/netdata/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Provide output of `netdata -W buildinfo`.

-In case your agent is older and doesn't support buildinfo do following:
+If your Netdata Agent is older, and doesn't support buildinfo, do the following:
 Provide output of `netdata -V`.

 If Netdata is running, execute: $(ps aux | grep -E -o "[a-zA-Z/]+netdata ") -V